Hong Kong Fire Services Department: Ambulance services

-The Ambulance Command operates from 38 depots with 2,350 uniformed staff.
-The services fleet consists of 268 ambulances, four village ambulances, four mobile casualty treatment centres and 35 paramedic motorcycles.
+The Ambulance Command operates from 42 depots with 2,350 uniformed staff.
+The services fleet consists of 536 vehicles, including four village ambulances, four mobile casualty treatment centres and paramedic motorcycles.
 All motorcycles and ambulances are equipped with paramedic facilities to provide paramedic care.
-In 2004, the Command responded to 574,901 calls, conveying a total of 521,127 patients or casualties to hospitals/clinics, or an average of 1 575 calls a day.
+In 2024, the Command responded to 823,655 calls, attending to a total of 521,127 patients or casualties to hospitals/clinics, or an average of 1,575 calls a day.
 There were 106 cases of ambulance personnel sustaining injury whilst on active duty in 2004.
 Front-line firemen are also trained as first-responders to provide basic life support to casualties and patients before the arrival of an ambulance crew.
-So far, first-responders are available in 81 fire stations.
+First-responders are available in all fire stations.

+Non emergency transfers are also provided by the FSD Ambulance Command.
+Starting in 2024, a specialist Critical Care and Infection Control ambulance was introduced into service to transfer acute patients or patients with infectious diseases.

 Communications

 The Fire Services Communication Centre (FSCC) is equipped with a computerised mobilising system for the efficient and effective mobilising of fire-fighting and ambulance resources for fires and emergencies.
 It is linked to all fire stations, ambulance depots and fireboat stations for dispatch of resources.
 The FSCC, staffed around the clock, also caters for receipt of complaints and enquiries of fire hazards and dangerous goods.
 During major incidents, it acts as a co-ordinator for government departments and public utilities.
 The FSCC has five Mobile Command Units which serve as on-scene command and control centres in major incidents.
 The Third Generation Mobilising System came into operation in phases starting in the first quarter of 2005.
 The system's objective is to further enhance the capability and efficiency in mobilisation and communications to meet anticipated growth of emergency calls over the next decade.

+Since 2011, dispatchers are able to give post-dispatch advice to callers whilst they are waiting for an ambulance or fire appliance to attend.
+This allows callers to provide timely and appropriate first aid and stabilise time-critical patients.